centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-gorgone-pull-mode.md

 - Pull mode is relevant when firewalls are set on pollers and prevent incoming traffic.

-- Pull mode is relevant when the Central is in the cloud and pollers are not reachable through usual IP addresses.
-So the pull (or reverse) mode is used to make each poller initiate a connection to the public IP address of the Central.
+- Pull mode is relevant when the Central is in the cloud and pollers are not reachable through the usual IP addresses.
+In that situation, the pull (or reverse) mode is used to make each poller initiate a connection to the public IP address of the Central.
 Learn more about this use case in [this article](https://thewatch.centreon.com/product-how-to-21/how-to-use-the-gorgone-pull-mode-374).

-> Note: In our case, we have the configuration described below (you have to adapt the procedure to your configuration).
+> Note: In our case, we have the configuration described below (you must adapt the procedure to your configuration).

 Central server:
 - address: 10.30.2.203